-The Forest High School caters for a very broad range of senior electives, equal to many schools twice our size, so it is important that students discuss these options with their parents or care providers and choose subjects and courses that are commensurate with their skills, abilities, and interests.
+The Forest High School caters for a very broad range of senior electives, equal to many schools twice our size.
+It is important that students discuss these options with their parents or care providers and choose subjects and courses that are commensurate with their skills, abilities, and interests.
 Students should seek advice from appropriate staff if they are unsure of any details prior to making their final decision.
-We will sit down with you to discuss your future goals and aspirations, and ensure you receive the best advice on a pattern of senior study that you will enjoy and develop the skills you need for the future.
-While it is expected that the vast bulk of students at will continue their studies in Years 11 and 12 for the award of the Higher School Certificate, some students will transition into vocational pathways or the workforce.
+We will sit down with students to discuss their future goals and aspirations, and ensure they receive the best advice on a pattern of senior study.
+Please note that while many courses are offered, a course will only run if there are sufficient numbers of students interested in studying the course.
+While it is expected that the vast bulk of students will continue their studies in Years 11 and 12 for the award of the Higher School Certificate, some students will transition into vocational pathways or the workforce.
+We can also assist with this transition.